For those of you new to iOS 11 that haven’t spent thousands of hours analysing and using iOS 11, here’s a round-up of our favourite features.

 The smart invert mode is slightly better than the classic invert because it simulates a dark mode screen that excludes some media, reducing eye fatigue or likelihood of headaches.

-With iOS 11 AirPod users are able to skip through tracks back and forth, whereas previously the could only play and pause music or invoke Siri.
-The holistic approach in programming accessories such that they respond to natural gestures and voice commands is a step forward in what technology can accomplish to make user experience more immersive and more in tune with natural commands and behaviors.
+With iOS 11 AirPod users are able to skip through tracks back and forth, whereas previously they could only play and pause music, or invoke Siri.
+The holistic approach in programming accessories such that they respond to natural gestures and voice commands is a step forward to make the user experience more immersive, and more in tune with natural commands and behaviours.

 Indoor airport floor plans in Apple Maps